 His name is Manan Ghadawala, and in today’s post, he’ll answer these three questions.

-Thanks to his post, you’ll learn that, if you think big and have great business goals to fulfil, you need to write micro.
-In other words, you need microcopy.
+In other words, if you think big and have great business goals to fulfil, you need to write micro.
+You need microcopy.

 There is a thing digital marketers never underestimate.